SaxxonPike/rhythm-game-formats/ddr/ssq.md

 ### Type 01: tempo changes

-Chunk parameter 2: Time frames per second
+- Parameter 2: Time frames per second
-Chunk parameter 3: Number of BPM change/stop entries
+- Parameter 3: Number of BPM change/stop entries

 After the time offsets, tempo data is `int32` type and will be 4 bytes per entry.
 The time offset determines what point the song needs to change tempo